MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 Minimum of $1 USD per program execution, deducted from your credits.

+> [!NOTE]
+> Once you have consumed all the credits you need to switch to a different plan to continue using IonQ.
+Azure Quantum won’t start charging you once you reach your credit limit.

 ### [Pay As You Go](#tab/tabid-paygo)

 The Pay-as-you-go plan consists of *a la carte* access to trapped ion quantum computers and simulators, charged on a resource-usage model.